gardener/landscaper/docs/level_0/basic_concepts.md

 A DeployItem can be configured such that it can be used in different scenarios.
 Typical examples of configurable parts of a DeployItem are the target cluster or namespace where a helm chart should be deployed to.
-A DeployItem can also define output parameter for data it creates and which can be consumed by others.
+A DeployItem can also define output parameters for data it creates and which can be consumed by others.

 ## Blueprint